|Red, black, tan, cream

 Things to Know When Owning a German Shepherd Shiba Inu:

 The Shiba Inu is not ideal for families or owners with other animals, and will not usually do well in an apartment setting.
-However, it is a lively and energetic dog that does well as a working dog and performs admirably at canine sports including agility.
+However, it is a lively and energetic dog that does well as a working dog and performs admirably in canine sports including agility.
 While it might not be the best dog for all potential owners, it could make a loving dog for you.
 Read on to see what is required if you do take on this impressive hybrid.

 Food & Diet Requirements 🦴